 5-year-old boys can be a bit dramatic.
 Their confidence starts to blossom, and their self-expression becomes energetic and imaginative.
 Their speech is also more concise, so this voice-changing mask could be a real hit for your boy.

-This Transformer mask has eight phrases and a soundtrack programmed into it.
-It has adjustable straps to fit any boy’s head, and batteries are included.
+This Transformer mask has 21 phrases and a soundtrack programmed into it.
+It has adjustable straps to fit any boy’s head, although batteries are not included in the set.

 Some parents complain that this mask is a little bit scary, but I think that makes it more fun.
-Megatron is one of those villains that everyone loves.
+Optimus Prime is one of those protagonist that everyone loves.

 Here’s another one that will bring out your boy’s personality.
 Your 5-year-old’s ability to tell truth from fiction will make this magic set all the more fun for him.
 He’ll know it’s a trick, but to him, you’ll be mystified.